 All three and four year olds and eligible two year olds are entitled to free part-time early years learning until the school term in which they have their fifth birthday.
 If your child attends a reception class in a local authority school, this counts as their free entitlement.
-Children of the eligible age are guaranteed a free early years place, but not the right to a free place with a particular early years provider.
+Children of the eligible age are guaranteed a free early years place (15 hours offer) or (30 hours offer – subject to eligibility), but not the right to a free place with a particular early years provider.

 Date of your child’s third birthday